Sledge Hammer!: Awards

 Sledge Hammer! was nominated for a 1987 People's Choice Award in the category of "Favorite New TV Comedy."

 Comics

 New World's then-subsidiary Marvel Comics released a short-lived comic book based upon the series as a promotion for the second season.
-In the second issue, Sledge is up against a Spider-Man imposter and on the cover issue a disclaimer hints that Sledge Hammer is actually a mutant when the X-Men series and its mutant spin-offs were on the height of their popularity.
+In the second issue, Sledge is up against a Spider-Man impostor and on the cover issue a disclaimer hints that Sledge Hammer is actually a mutant when the X-Men series and its mutant spin-offs were at the height of their popularity.

-The series only lasted two issues, but was only intended for publicity purposes.
+The series only lasted two issues but was only intended for publicity purposes.